-John Young reports, "Market research, internal guest comments and our regular employee attitude surveys all confirm that what has set and will continue to set Four Seasons apart from our competitors is personal service."5
+John Young, of the Four Seasons Hotels, reports, "Market research, internal guest comments and our regular employee attitude surveys all confirm that what has set and will continue to set Four Seasons apart from our competitors is personal service."4

 As Eric Johnson and William Layton note, "It is only through the eyes of a customer that a definition of service quality can be obtained.
-Senior management cannot adequately determine what is desired at the customer level until a comprehensive evaluation of customer preference is established through a systematic consumer research study."6 Thus, in addition to identifying generally what guests want, management should survey guests about the particular property to determine what services they expect and how they want these services delivered.
+Senior management cannot adequately determine what is desired at the customer level until a comprehensive evaluation of customer preference is established through a systematic consumer research study."5 Thus, in addition to identifying generally what guests want, management should survey guests about the particular property to determine what services they expect and how they want these services delivered.
 The general manager of the hotel may assign this task to the marketing and sales director, who may start by reviewing and summarizing customer comment cards, which are usually held on file for six months to a year.
-A review of the areas in which the hotel has disappointed its guests, like that shown in Figure 11-3, provides a basis for determining
+A review of the areas in which the hotel has disappointed its guests, like that shown in Figure 11-3, will provide a basis for determining where to begin a guest survey.
+The problem areas identified from this study are then used as the focus of a simple survey form similar to Figure 11-4.